nineil/cross_mod/README.md

 ### Reference
 If you use this data, please cite our work:

-Cross-Modality Personalization for Retrieval.
+**Cross-Modality Personalization for Retrieval**.
 Nils Murrugarra-Llerena and Adriana Kovashka.
-To appear, Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), June 2019.
+To appear, Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (**CVPR**), June 2019.